ribeiro-uy/AirBnB_clone/README.md

 A list of the features to develop in case we have some extra time:

-- Console retrieves all instances of a given class.

-- Console retrieves the number of instances of a given class.

-- Console retrieves an instance based on its id.

-- Console destroys an instance based on its id.

-- Console updates an attribute of an instance based on its id.

-- Console updates an instance based on its id (with a given dictionary).
+- Console updates several attributes of an instance with a given dictionary.
+	Usage: <class name>.update(<id>, <dictionary of attributes>)

 # Bugs